 Applicants may submit more than one proposal under this RFP under the applicable track.
-Each proposal must be separately submitted and will be separately evaluated.
+Each proposal must be separately submitted, be for a different project, and will be separately evaluated.
 In addition, state and tribal applicants may submit proposals under each track but each proposal must be submitted under either Track One or Track Two.
 State and tribal applicants cannot submit one proposal covering both tracks.